IEasyMov/website_portfolio/public/content/TwiceUponATime.md

                 <div style="display: flex; flex-direction: column; gap: 20px;">
                     <span style="color:rgb(164, 208, 255); font-weight: bold; font-size: 120%">Conceiving the obstacles</span>
                     <p style="margin-bottom: 1.2rem;">
-                        It was a really fun task, since we were in a "Sweet & Candy" world we wanted to use candies and sweet food as obstacles, so we made a nice list with all the candies we used to eat when we were younger.
+                        This was a really fun task.
+Since we were in a "Sweets & Candy" world, we wanted to use candies and sweet treats as obstacles.
+We made a list of all the candies we used to eat when we were younger.
                     </p>
                     <p style="margin-bottom: 2rem;">
-                        Once the list of candy was done, we tried creating 2-3 ideas PER candy to explore a multitude of different exemple of how to use them in a platformer.
-(Ex: The Marshmallow being a bouncer or trampoline, the CandyCane could be some hooks or levers, etc..)
+                        Once the list was done, we came up with 2 or 3 ideas per candy to explore different ways to use them in a platformer.
+For example, marshmallows could act as trampolines or bouncers, and candy canes could be used as hooks or levers.
                     </p>
                 </div>
             </li>